 70:ee:8f:0e:77:78:94:b4:78:d2:cc:ba:74:d4:51:29

-A.2.2 Short-lived Delegate End Entity Certificate with pass-by-value TNAuthList
+A.2.2 Short-lived Delegate End-Entity Certificate with pass-by-value TNAuthList

-The following example shows a delegate end entity certificate with a pass-by-value TNAuthList extension, issued by an STI-SCA to a VoIP Entity.
+The following example shows a delegate end-entity certificate with a pass-by-value TNAuthList extension, issued by an STI-SCA to a VoIP Entity.
 Since the certificate is short-lived, it does not contain a CRL Distribution Point extension.

 Certificate: